DSD-DBS/capella-collab-manager/docs/docs/user/sessions/troubleshooting.md

  ~ SPDX-License-Identifier: Apache-2.0
  -->

+??? question "My session window doesn't scale properly"

+    If you use a direct session connection via Guacamole, the window doesn't scale automatically after browser resizing.
+You can manually trigger a resize by pressing the "Refresh" button in your browser.

+    Alternatively, you can use our internal session viewer, which comes with automatic scaling out of the box.

+??? question "The session requests takes a long time"

+    If a session takes a few minutes to start, it means that you've reached a new node that doesn't have the requested tool installed (for load balancing reasons, we distribute the sessions across different servers).
+This can happen after updates on our end (e.g. when the tool configuration or dependencies are updated) or updates from the cluster operator.
+In both cases, we pull a new Docker image (which can be understood as a reinstallation of the tool) on demand.

 ??? question "My Capella crashed.
 What should I do?"

     Capella can crash for many different reasons.
 Many issues are issues with